Thermodynamics

 A system is said to be isolated if it can neither exchange energy nor matter with its surroundings.

-Question 2: What is the significance of Thermodynamics Laws?
+2. What is the significance of Thermodynamics Laws?

 Temperature, energy, and entropy, which describe the physical quantities that define thermodynamic systems at thermal equilibrium, are defined by the laws of thermodynamics.

-Question 3: Can energy be lost or destroyed?
+3. Can energy be lost or destroyed?

 No, the energy can not be destroyed and created.
 But it can only be transferred from one form of energy to other.

-Question 4: What does negative work look like?
+4. What does Negative Work look like?

-An example of negative workis when you’re pushing an object along the floor, the work done by Kinetic Friction is negative.
+An example of negative work is when you’re pushing an object along the floor, the work done by Kinetic Friction is negative.

 The human body really does follow the law of thermodynamics.
 You start to feel warm and begin to sweat when you are in a crowded room with other people.
 This is how the body cools itself.